sashinpivotal/pcf-dev-students-notes/README.md

 ### Lab extras 1

+-   Try to overide the memory size by setting the `-m 768M` while using manifest
 -   Use `cf create-app-manifest` and use the newly creted manifest file to push an application
 -   Use `health-check-type` and `health-check-http-endpoint`